TiernanOSullivan/website/content/topics/Manage-manipulate/manipulate-clean/textual/open-anonymisation-tools.md

 - We imported the Anonymize class from the anonymoUUS package

-- We created a dictionary that mapping the text we want to replace with its replacement values.
+- We created a dictionary mapping the text we want to replace with its replacement values.

-- We instantiated the Anonymize class as 'anonymize_dict'allowing us to use the substitute() method
+- We instantiated the Anonymize class as 'anonymize_dict' allowing us to use the substitute() method

 - We assigned the file path of the original documents to the variable 'original_file'